 I didn’t buy that either.

-"Oh brother," I said to myself, knowing the shared Irene identity equation and the head-to-toe physical
+brother," I said to myself, knowing the shared Irene identity equation and the head-to-toe physical and character traits

-congruence and character traits the Gervais-Irene and Amelia Earhart shared was no coincidence.
+congruence the Gervais-Irene and Amelia Earhart shared were no coincidence.

 What I did buy into, at long last, following a ton of investigative work requiring countless reach-outs, a massive amount

-of information gathering, endless letters and e-mails of correspondence, comparison studies numbering into the hundreds, extensive
+of information gathering, endless letters and e-mails of correspondence, well over a hundred comparison studies, extensive

 travel that involved meeting and interviewing the most noted Amelia Earhart disappearance investigators and a slew of other